Codecademy/docs/content/java/concepts/math-methods/terms/signum/signum.md

 ---
-Title: '.signum()'
+Title: ".signum()"
-Description: 'Used to determine whether a number is positive, negative, zero, or NaN.'
+Description: "Used to determine whether a number is positive, negative, zero, or NaN."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.signum()`** method determines whether a number is positive, negative, zero, or `NaN`.